+(2) John Fr20

-(2) John 5:30
+(Z) John 5:30

-3. One of the most important truths in Christianity is that the will of God is revealed first and foremost through the Word of God (i.e. the Scriptures).
-Like the will of God, the Word of God is perfect, because God is its Author and its Preserver.
-What do the following Scriptures teach us with regard to this truth?
+3. foremost through the Word of God ( i.e. the Scriptures).
+Like the wi f the most important truths in Christianity is that the will of God is revealed first and ost through the Word of God ( i.e. the Scriptures).
+Like the will of God, the Word of God ect, because God is its Author and its Preserver.
+What do the following Scriptures teach a regard to this truth?
 How should we respond?

+a.
+Psa lm 19:7